What Is a Good Investment?

 - Fairly priced

 If a company has boosted sales throughout its lifetime, it's reasonable to assume that its shares have the potential to increase in value over time, all else being equal.
 When considering revenue and growth, consider the economic circumstances surrounding the performance.
 A solid performer in a period of economic expansion may not be as solid in a period of shrinkage.
 A holistic view of performance is beneficial when considering growth.

-New investors often overlook a company's debt, but it's important to examine.
+New investors often overlook a company's debt, but it's essential to examine.
 Debt by itself isn't necessarily bad, but a high level of debt can be a red flag, depending on the company and its financial model.
-Too much debt can be burdensome to a company's ability to grow and indicate some broader financial problems.
+Too much debt can be burdensome to a company's ability to grow and can indicate some broader financial problems.
 In some cases, it can even indicate a failing company.
 The debt-to-equity ratio provides some insights into a company's financial structure.